Admission (film): Production

 The film was directed by Paul Weitz, known for his work on About a Boy, and was based on the novel of the same name by Jean Hanff Korelitz.
-The film was shot at the Princeton University campus, Hackley School in Tarrytown, NY, and at Manhattanville College in Purchase, New York.
+The film was shot at the Princeton University campus, Hackley School in Tarrytown, New York, and at Manhattanville College in Purchase, New York.
 A trailer for the film was released on November 20, 2012.
 The film was released on March 22, 2013.
 Admission was the first major motion picture to use RushTera for post-production collaboration.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 48 out of 100, based on 39 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.